intel-analytics/ipex-llm/docs/mddocs/Quickstart/npu_quickstart.md

 > **Note**:
 >
-> - **Warmup for optimial performance on first run**: When running GGUF models on NPU for the first time, you might notice delays up to several minutes before the first token is generated.
+> - **Warmup on first run**: When running GGUF models on NPU for the first time, you might notice delays up to several minutes before the first token is generated.
 This delay occurs because the blob compilation.
-To achieve optimal and consistent performance, we recommend a one-time warm-up.
 > - For more details about meaning of each parameter, you can use `llama-cli-npu.exe -h`.